Posted on

 Is it a subjective or an objective standard?

 The reasonable person is an objective test or standard.
-It comes from the common law.
-A defendant cannot escape liability by arguing that he or she was personally unaware of the dangers of their conduct.
+A defendant cannot escape liability by arguing that they were personally unaware of the dangers of their conduct.
 If a reasonably prudent person would have been aware of them in a similar situation, then the defendant can be held liable.

 Dog owners

-If you are injured by a dog, like in a dog bite case, the defendant is negligent if he or she did not act like a reasonable dog owner.
-This requires appropriate care for the dog and taking reasonable and effective steps to control the animal and prevent an attack.5
+If you are injured by a dog, like in a dog bite case, the defendant is negligent if they did not act like a reasonable dog owner.
+This requires appropriate care for the dog and taking reasonable and effective steps to control the animal and prevent an attack.4

 Blind people